-3. Probationary Acceptance.
+3. Acceptance with Academic Support.
 A student who fails to maintain a 3.0 GPA after admission into the master's program, will be placed on academic probation.
 See below under "Maintaining Good Academic Standing" for more detail.

 Non-US Citizen/International Student